JasmineW2812/NEXTGroup3Jasmine/week4/week4.md

 N/A

 ## Group Meeting - Tuesday 11/02/25
-Could not attend due to major incident at the accomodation next to mine, advised to stay inside.
+Could not attend due to major incident at the building next to mine, advised to stay inside by police.

 ## Group Meeting - Thursday 13/02/25